Most people lose the battle before they ever start.

 Inner resistance doesn’t go away.
 But you can beat it.

-So in this article, I’m going to give you 7 strategies that I’ve used (and watched others use) to punch inner resistance in the face and finally move forward.
+I’ve used (and have watched others use) it to punch inner resistance in the face and finally move forward.
 Let’s get to work.

 “What is needed, rather than running away or controlling or suppressing or any other resistance, is understanding fear; that means, watch it, learn about it, come directly into contact with it.